andreorvalho/zombie_invasion/README.md

 2. Make sure all inventory is not possible to be under 0.
 3. Age should also be an integer.
 4. Improve formatting of errors.
-5. Make inventory a 1 to many relationship
+5. Make inventory a 1 to many relationship.
+6. Make urls resource oriented.
+7. Missing errors if the API fails to load the whole list.
+8. Repeat usage of constants like API URL and API error handling.